-Concentration of Credit Risk
+Interest Rate Risk and Concentration of Credit Risk

+In accordance with the City's investment policy, the maturity of investments (to include certificates of deposit) shall not exceed one year, or with the approval of City Council, two years.
+For pooled fund groups, the maximum dollar-weighted average maturity allowed based on the stated maturity date for the portfolio shall not exceed two years.
 The City's investment policy does not restrict or specify levels of concentration or diversification within the City's portfolio.
 It does provide that "The City shall diversify its investments in order to minimize the risk of loss resulting from a concentration of assets in a specific maturity, a specific issuer, or a specific type of investment."